 - more focused on the important stuff

-Girls on Board was launched at the ISA Annual Conference in May 2017 and since then a total of 28 schools have either adopted the approach or have shown serious interest in doing so.
+Girls on Board was launched at the ISA Annual Conference in May 2017 and since then many schools of all types have either adopted the approach or have shown serious interest in doing so.

 35 schools are now using the Girls in Board approach to help girls navigate the choppy waters of friendship problems.
 Congratulations to:

 There are 17 schools from the above list who hold the Girls on Board licence which gives them access to an increasing list of resources.
 Added to that list in the last few weeks are a PowerPoint for Session One and a fully comprehensive guide and script for Session One.
 I recently created a tailored version of the Parent Guide for Hornsey School for Girls, including photos from their own gallery; this is something I am more than happy to provide for other schools to.